 The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their strategy and operations by ten universally accepted principles in the areas of human rights, labour, the environment and anti-corruption.
 This initiative sets a framework for the implementation of the principles and thereby facilitates reporting of progress with an annually published ‘Communication on Progress’.
-You find Odfjell’s latest Communication on Progress below under Files & Information.
+Odfjell’s latest Communication on Progress is available below.

 To learn more about some of Odfjell’s sustainability initiatives, see keynote presentation by CEO Kristian Mørch: